LW2730 & LW2930 LIVE SD+ Series - Frequently Asked Questions

 - Have you added your personal Skype account to the Contacts list for the video monitor's Skype account?

 - Have you enabled the video monitor Skype account to auto-answer incoming calls?
-See the instructions below for PC and Mac.
+See the instructions below for PC.

 To enable Skype to auto-answer incoming calls (PC):